jaspector

 Monday 8am-4:30pm, Tuesday 8am-6pm, Wednesday-Thursday 8am-4:30pm, Friday 8am-3pm; closed 11am-12pm for lunch

-Typical inspection sequence: Contact CEO for current requirements.
+Typical sequence: Contact CEO for current requirements.

 New construction, renovations, additions, demolitions, shoreland zone construction (within 75 feet of a stream), floodplain development.

-1. Contact CEO Tony Levesque at (207) 472-3805 or the town office at (207) 488-6652 before beginning to determine permit requirements.
+To apply for a building permit in Easton, ME, follow these steps: 1.
+Contact CEO Tony Levesque at (207) 472-3805 or the town office at (207) 488-6652 before beginning to determine permit requirements.
 2. Download the Building/Demolition Permit application from the town website.
 3. Complete the application: owner/location info, project description, residential vs. commercial use, number of stories, estimated project cost, anticipated construction dates, site plan sketch with setbacks, wells, septic systems, and driveways.
 4. Determine whether the project is within shoreland zone (75 feet from any stream) or floodplain; additional review applies.
 5. If plumbing is involved, a separate plumbing permit must be obtained from the LPI concurrently.
 6. Submit the completed application and required documents to the town office.
 7. CEO reviews and issues permit; fees are assessed and must be paid.
 8. Post permit on job site.
 No work may begin before permit is issued.
 9. Schedule required inspections with the CEO or Town Manager.